 Japanese Market Notably Lower

-(RTTNews) - The Japanese market is notably lower on Thursday after opening lower and briefly swaying in to the green, snapping a four-session winning streak, despite the broadly positive cues from Wall Street overnight.
-The Nikkei 225 is falling below the 56,100 level, with some weakness in exporters, financial and technology stocks.
+(RTTNews) - The Japanese stock market is trading notably lower on Monday, reversing some of the sharp gains in the previous session, following the mixed cues from Wall Street on Friday, with the Nikkei 225 falling below the 56,550 level, with weakness in index heavyweights and technology stocks partially offset by gains in financial stocks.

-Among the major exporters, Panasonic is losing more than 1 percent, while Canon and Sony are edging down 0.3 to 0.4 percent each.
-Mitsubishi Electric is edging up 0.5 percent.
+The major exporters are lower.
+Mitsubishi Electric is gaining almost 1 percent, while Sony is sliding more than 2 percent and Panasonic is losing more than 1 percent.
+Canon is flat.

-Among other major losers, Sumitomo Pharma is tumbling more than 6 percent, while ARCHION and SHIFT are losing almost 5 percent each.
-Socionext is declining almost 4 percent, while Lasertec, CyberAgent, Trend Micro, Disco, NEC and Sumitomo Metal Mining are slipping more than 3 percent each.
-Taiyo Yuden, Sumitomo Electric Industries, Recruit Holdings and Renesas Electronics are down almost 3 percent each.
+Among the other major losers, Ibiden is sliding almost 4 percent, while Mitsubishi Motors, Yokohama Rubber, Mitsui Kinzoku and Toppan Holdings are losing more than 3 percent each.
+Osaka Gas, Resonac Holdings, Renesas Electronics, Denka, SHIFT and Sumitomo Pharma are declining almost 3 percent each.

-Conversely, Yokogawa Electric is advancing almost 4 percent, Toyota Tsusho is gaining more than 3 percent and Sapporo Holdings is adding almost 3 percent.
+Conversely, Yaskawa Electric is advancing almost 6 percent, while Inpex, Ryohin Keikaku and Fujikura are gaining almost 4 percent each.
+Dentsu Group is adding more than 3 percent and Komatsu is up almost 3 percdent.

-The major European markets also showed substantial moves to the upside on the day.
-The German DAX Index spiked by 5.1 percent, the French CAC 40 Index surged by 4.5 percent and the U.K.'s FTSE 100 Index jumped by 2.5 percent.
+Meanwhile, the major European markets ended the day little changed.
+While the French CAC 40 Index crept up by 0.2 percent, the German DAX Index and the U.K's FTSE 100 Index both closed just below the unchanged line.

-Crude oil prices went into a tailspin Wednesday as supply-disruption risks dissipated following a two-week ceasefire agreement between the U.S. and Iran.
-West Texas Intermediate crude for May delivery was down $18.15 or 16.07 percent at $94.80 per barrel.
+Crude oil prices slumped Friday despite persistent tensions surrounding the Strait of Hormuz.
+West Texas Intermediate crude for May delivery was down $1.15 or 1.18 percent at $96.72 per barrel.

 Krisen, Chancen & Value-Aktien – wo lohnt sich jetzt ein Blick? – Wallstreet Live mit Tim Schäfer